xoofx/xoofx.github.io/resume.md

 # Diplomas

-- Social/Specialized Educator, IRTS Marne La Vallee (2006 - 2009, 3 years)
+- **Social/Specialized Educator**, IRTS Marne La Vallee (2006 - 2009, 3 years)
   After my world tour, I took a break of my computer activities and enrolled into a school to learn social education and got a diploma of specialized educator.
   After this diploma, I worked part-time for one year in a small structure helping kids in a neighborhood in Paris, but my passion in software development got back and I had to stop working there as I was not enough focus on this difficult job.
-- Software Engineer, INSA Lyon (1992 - 1997, 5 years)
+- **Software Engineer**, INSA Lyon (1992 - 1997, 5 years)
-- Baccalaureat Mathematics and Physics, with honors, Lycee Francois-Arago, Perpignan (1992)
+- **Baccalaureat Mathematics and Physics**, with honors, Lycee Francois-Arago, Perpignan (1992)

 ___

 # Interests
-- Guitar classic/folk (learned for few years during my 5 years in Software Engineering)
+- **Guitar classic/folk** (learned for few years during my 5 years in Software Engineering)
-- Music composition on computers with musictracker: composed many musics on Amiga back in the 1990's and more recently several [unfinished musics](https://soundcloud.com/xoofx) around 2003 with Renoise.
+- **Music composition on computers** with musictracker: composed many musics on Amiga back in the 1990's and more recently several [unfinished musics](https://soundcloud.com/xoofx) around 2003 with Renoise.
-- Philosophy: Read many authors after my world tour.
+- **Philosophy**, read many authors after my world tour.
 One of my favorite philosopher is [Henry Bergson](https://en.wikipedia.org/wiki/Henri_Bergson)
-- Hicking, many during my world tour, at least one hike every month since then.
+- **Hicking**, many during my world tour, at least one hike every month since then.
-- Swimming: several competitions when I was younger and now more a casual swimmer
+- **Swimming**, with several competitions when I was younger and now more a casual swimmer